the-original-dude/daos-1/doc/admin/deployment.md

 <https://github.com/daos-stack/daos/tree/master/utils/config>

-The Location of this configuration file is determined by first checking for the path specified through the -o option of the daos\_agentcommand line.
+The Location of this configuration file is determined by first checking for the path specified through the -o option of the daos\_agent command line.
 Otherwise, /etc/daos\_agent_.conf is used.

 **Name associated with the DAOS system**